rspamd/rspamd.com/doc/fuzzy_storage.md

 1. Hash weight
 2. Learning filters

+#### Hash weight

-The first method is pretty simple: let's assign some weight to each complaint, and then we add this weight to the stored hash value for the each subsequent learning step.
-During querying a storage we will not consider hashes with weights that are less than a defined threshold.
+The first method to filter out false positives is pretty simple: let's assign some weight to each complaint, and then add this weight to the stored hash value for each subsequent learning step.

+When querying a storage we will not consider hashes with weights that are less than a defined threshold.
 For instance, if the weight of a complaint is `w=1` and the threshold is `t=20`, then we ignore this hash unless receiving at least 20 user complaints.

-In addition, rspamd does not assign the maximum score finding a threshold value - scores gradually increases from zero to a maximum (up to metric value) when the weight of hash grows up to the threshold value multiplied by two (t ..
+In addition, Rspamd does not assign the maximum score finding a threshold value - scores gradually increases from zero to a maximum (up to metric value) when the weight of hash grows up to the threshold value multiplied by two (t ..
 2 * t).

 <center><img class="img-responsive" src="{{ site.baseurl }}/img/rspamd-fuzzy-1.png" width="50%"></center>

+#### Learning filters

-The second method, namely learning filters, allows you to write certain conditions that can skip learning or change a value of hash for instance, for emails from a specific domain (for example, facebook.com).
-Such filters are written in Lua language.
-The possibilities of the filters are quite extensive, however, they require manual writing and configuring.
+The second method to filter out false positives, as reported through user complaints, allows you to write certain conditions that can skip learning or change a value of a hash, for instance, for emails from a specific domain.
+Such filters are written in the Lua language.
+The possibilities for these filters are quite extensive.
+However, they require manual writing and configuring.

 ### Configuring spam traps